We are the Medicare Advantage Plan

 A seemingly simple answer to a simple question.
 But one that I find is necessary to reiterate to nursing home owners and operators who are considering or have invested alongside us in a Provider-Owned ISNP.

 This point is often lost in the alphabet soup of value-based purchasing buzz words.
-We are the Medicare Advantage Plan that specializes in supporting providers to own their own destiny.
+We are the Medicare Advantage Plan.

 After developing our joint ventures, conversations in our first few Board of Director meetings with our nursing home owner/operator partners typically start with the following: